-Extending for nearly one thousand square kilometres over the mountains of southwest Rwanda, Nyungwe Forest National Park protects the largest remaining single tract of montane forest in Africa.
+Extending for nearly one thousand square kilometres over the mountains of southwest Rwanda, Nyungwe Forest National Park protects the largest remaining single tract of Afro-montane evergreen forest in Africa.

 The park holds at least 100 species of Butterfly of which over 40 are regionally endemic.
 The forest’s flora includes around 200 species of hardwood trees such as African Mahogany and Smooth-barked Albizia; stands of Bamboo; impressive Giant Tree ferns and about 200 species of Orchid.

 The canopy walkway is a must see, for all who visit this beautiful park.